ichbinhyun/olist-behavioral-analytics/README.md

 ## User Segmentation
 ### 1. Customer Segmentation
-Customers were segmented into six distinct groups using rule-based thresholds derived from the data.
+Customers were segmented into five distinct groups using rule-based thresholds derived from the data.
 The segmentation criteria considered **order frequency, total spending, average order value (AOV), and purchasing concentration toward high-performing sellers**.
 These indicators were selected to reflect purchasing power, loyalty, and product affinity.

 | Segment Name         | Criteria                                                                                       | Reasoning                                                                                                           |